IBM-Cloud/ibm-cloud-sdk-ruby/gems/ibm_cloud_power/docs/PCloudPVMInstancesApi.md

 cloud_instance_id = 'cloud_instance_id_example' # String | Cloud Instance ID of a PCloud Instance
 pvm_instance_id = 'pvm_instance_id_example' # String | PCloud PVM Instance ID
 opts = {
-  delete_data_volumes: true # Boolean | Indicates whether all data volumes attached to the PVMInstance must be deleted when deleting the PVMInstance.
-Shared data volumes will be deleted if no other PVMInstances are attached.
+  delete_data_volumes: true # Boolean | Indicates if all data volumes attached to the PVMInstance should be deleted when deleting the PVMInstance.
+Shared data volumes will be deleted if there are no other PVMInstances attached.
 }

 begin
-  # Delete a PCloud PVM instance
+  # Delete a PCloud PVM Instance
   result = api_instance.pcloud_pvminstances_delete(cloud_instance_id, pvm_instance_id, opts)
   p result
 rescue IbmCloudPower::ApiError => e